chris68/pnauw/GIT.md

  * Check and write down as *CommitOld* (via `git log` or `git log-pretty-abs`) the **current** top-most commit of yii2-app-advanced/master
  * Execute `git fetch yii2-app-advanced`
  * Check and write down as *CommitNew* the **now** top-most commit of yii2-app-advanced/master
- * Then `git cherry-pick ` all the commits which are new; you can also use git `git cherry-pick CommitOld..CommitNew`
+ * Then `git cherry-pick -e -x` all the commits which are new; do this best copy and past directly from github
  * It is likely that you get conflicts; resolve them
+ * Check the results and commit them; due to the -x the cherrypicked sha will be included; due to the -e you have the chance to review at all!
  * Check the log and see that the commits are now on master!